 Project management is not just suffering because of too many failed or struggling projects, but too many projects full stop.

 In many organizations there is a proliferation of projects, with too many projects competing for scarce organizational resources.
 That includes one of the scarcest resources of all – the time and attention of senior managers.
 Hence the often-heard complain: ‘Not another project meeting!'

-The goal should be fewer more successful projects.
+The goal should be fewer, but more successful projects.
 But this requires a means of prioritizing and sequencing projects based on their importance to the business.
 Not all projects can go ahead and certainly not at the same time.

-To get a project approved, executives often have to ‘over-egg’ their initiative and what it will achieve.
+To get a project approved, leaders often have to ‘over-egg’ their initiative and what it will achieve.
 This can result in a dangerous mis-management of expectations.

 Organizations need to end the ‘project free for all’.
 What is needed is a fair and transparent process for the allocation of resources to projects and most importantly for deciding what projects get the go ahead and which ones done.

 The issue is not just project management but project portfolio management.
 It goes to the very hearth of how organization’s convert their strategies into reality.
 Projects are, after all, the building blocks or DNA of a strategy.